-The Future of Privacy Forum and ESOMAR will hold a Data Ethics Forum on September 12-13, 2017, in Amsterdam.
+The Future of Privacy Forum and ESOMAR will hold the World Research and Data Analytics Forum on September 12, 2017 in Amsterdam.
 This event will coincide with ESOMAR’s 70th anniversary celebration.

 On January 26, 2017, Jules Polonetsky, FPF’s CEO, joined the National Cyber Security Alliance and other FPF members and friends at Twitter headquarters for its Data Privacy Day Event 2017.
 The event featured livedstreamed panels, TED-style talks, and interviews focusing on the latest privacy issues for consumers and business.